WiZ3910/TrackerPositionTransfer/README.md

 - Import [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp/releases) on your unity first.
 - Import this by .unitypackage from releases page.
 - Attach sender/receiver component to any gameObject.
-- Set tracker references on inspector.
+- Set tracker's transform references on inspector.

 ## Notices
 - Make sure that your project can use MessagePack for C#.